sandersgutierrez/afrominga/README.md

 ## :thought_balloon: What is it?

-**Afrominga** is a web application that allows you to manage the information of the **La Minga 8Afro-descendant Organization** on the general characterization of their community in order to promote public policies that contribute to improving the quality of life.
+**Afrominga** is a web application that allows you to manage the information of the **La Minga Afro-descendant Organization** on the general characterization of their community in order to promote public policies that contribute to improving the quality of life.

 ## :checkered_flag: How to start?